Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 The above manifest file is used for defining a Kubernetes cluster.
 Let's break down some of the key fields in it:

 • spec.providers » Contains configurations for supported cloud providers.
-It is referencing access credentials that were previously created in a Secret object.
+It is referencing access credentials (previously created in a Secret object) and terraform template files for Hetzner (see more)

 • spec.nodePools.dynamic » Defines dynamic nodepools.
 Those are cloud provider VMs that Claudie is expected to create.